jhrcook/PhotoZoomAnimator/README.md

 ## Interactive transition

 From here, I will make the dismissal react to gestures.
 The goal is to have the user be able to pan the image up or down to induce the transition, and have the image "dragged" by the pan as long as the user hold on.

+### ZoomDismissalInteractionController

+I began by making a new class `ZoomDismissalInteractionController` which will be responsible for handling the logic of interactive transitions.
+It has a stored property `transitionContext` of type `UIViewControllerContextTransitioning`.
+This will be accessed to get all of the information about the source and destination views.

+Another stored property, `animator`, will be typecast to `ZoomAnimator` and provide access to all of the objects being animated above.

+#### Responding to pan gesture

+To respond to the pan gesture, the method `didPanWith(gestureRecognizer:)` was created.
+It begins by collecting all of the neccesary image views, view controllers, and frames.

+**Step 1: Hide source and destination image views.**

+Hide the source and destination image views, replacing them with the transition view.
+We will have to manually move this around as the user pans.

+**Step 2: Capture the starting and current positions.**

+A constant `anchorPoint` is created and holds the center of the original/source image view frame.
+In addition, `translatedPoint` captures the movement of the pan within this view.

+**Step 3: Adjust the change in vertical displacemet according to the device's orientation.**

+**Step 4: Calculate the level of transparency and scaling according to the progress of the pan.**

+**Step 5: Update the transition.**

+**Step 6: Recognize of the pan gesture has ended.**

+**Step 7: Register and assess the velocity of the pan.**

+**Step 8: Finish the animation and *cancel* the transition.**

+**Step 9: Finish the animation and transition.**